Herb Gardening 101

 Short Term Storage

-If you must pick your herbs before use, there are a couple of ways to keep them for a short period of time (see Selecting, Storing and Using Fresh Herbs - PDF format).
+If you must pick your herbs before use, there are a couple of ways to keep them for a short period of time (see Selecting, Storing and Using Fresh Herbs - PDF).
 Remember, their flavor and aroma deteriorate quickly, so minimize storage.

 Cilantro, parsley, basil and other long stem herbs can be stored in a glass of water.
 Trim their stems and place them in some water as if they were cut flowers.
 Other herbs (such as thyme, rosemary and chives) can handle a week or so in the fridge.
 Using a damp paper towel, wrap the herb loosely.
 Put them in a perforated — or open — plastic bag and place in the vegetable bin.